 Where to Stay

 Arrive in style with a Rolls-Royce Phantom airport transfer to The Peninsula Hong Kong.
-The grand dame of Hong Kong hotels opened its doors in 1928 with the ambition of being “the finest hotel east of the Suez,” and its walls whisper secrets from much of Hong Kong’s 20th-century history, entertaining Hollywood celebrities as early as Charlie Chaplin in the 1930s and playing an important role in World War II.
+The grand dame of Hong Kong hotels opened its doors in 1928 with the ambition of being “the finest hotel east of the Suez,”.
+Its walls whisper secrets from much of Hong Kong’s 20th-century history, entertaining Hollywood celebrities as early as Charlie Chaplin in the 1930s and playing an important role in World War II.
 A $58-million renovation in 2013 ensures that furnishings and technology are exactly what a modern traveler needs.
-I loved the universal adapter elegantly concealed in the desk and the LED touchscreen panels and bedside tablet to easily control the lights, curtains, and thermostat from anywhere in the room.

-Several small containers of jasmine and bergamot L’Occitane toiletries, carried at both Shangri-La properties, found their way from the marble bathroom counters into my luggage.
-I love L’Occitane but this sweet, delicate scent wasn’t one that I had tried before.
-The service at both Island and Kowloon Shangri-Las is so thoughtful and detail-oriented.
-From fresh orchids and pastries at turndown (somebody must have discovered that I have a sweet tooth) to a replenished fresh fruit platter each day, these extra touches are what separate properties at the five-star level.
-Both Shangri-La properties also have executive Horizon Club lounges with spectacular views of Victoria Harbour and include complimentary breakfast buffets, afternoon snacks, and wine in the evening.
+From fresh orchids and pastries at turndown to a replenished fresh fruit platter each day, these extra touches are what separate properties at the five-star level.
+Both properties have executive Horizon Club lounges with spectacular views of Victoria Harbour and include complimentary breakfast buffets, afternoon snacks, and wine in the evening.

 At all three of these hotels, I was greeted with a pot of warm tea waiting in my room upon check-in, as is Chinese tradition.